Medical expert of the article

 - Oxygen starvation.

-- Infection of interlobar cracks and pleural cavities.
+- Overgrowth of interlobar fissures and pleural cavities.

-- Thickening of pleural sheets due to multiple cicatricial changes.
+- Thickening of the pleural sheets due to multiple cicatricial changes.

 - Pneumosclerosis.

-- Limitation of the movement of the dome of the diaphragm.
+- Limitation of mobility of the dome diaphragm.

-Another rather serious complication of pulmonary adhesions is the appearance of cystic neoplasm.
-In the early stages of cystic fibrosis has a blurred symptomatology:
+Another rather serious complication of pulmonary adhesions is the appearance of cystic neoplasms.
+In the early stages, cystic fibrosis has vague symptoms:

-- Limbs and mucous membranes acquire a cyanotic hue.
+- The extremities and mucous membranes acquire a cyanotic tint.

 - Breathing causes severe pain and is accompanied by wheezing.

-In addition to the above problems, synechia worsens the quality of life.
-Their appearance contributes to the development of not only pulmonary, but also heart failure.
-It is also possible to attach a second infection, which is fatal.
+In addition to the above problems, synechiae worsen the quality of life.
+Their appearance contributes to the development of not only pulmonary, but also cardiac insufficiency.
+It is also possible for a secondary infection to occur, which can be fatal.

-Painful respiratory symptoms are the main reason for suspicion of adhesions in the lungs.
-The doctor examines the complaints of patients, collects an anamnesis and appoints a set of diagnostic measures.
+Painful symptoms when breathing are the main reason for suspecting adhesions in the lungs.
+The doctor studies the patient's complaints, collects anamnesis and prescribes a set of diagnostic measures.

-Diagnostic procedures are divided into two groups: to determine the overall health of the patient and identify complications of the adhesive process.
-To evaluate the function of respiration, such studies are shown:
+Diagnostic procedures are divided into two groups: to determine the general health of the patient and to identify complications of the adhesion process.
+The following studies are indicated to assess respiratory function:

-- Physical examination - examination of the chest, palpation of tissues, axillary and subclavian lymph nodes.
-Percussion of the thoracic cavity and auscultation with a stethophonendoscope.
-Also, the doctor measures the pulse, respiratory rate, body temperature and blood pressure.
-Based on the data obtained, a further diagnostic plan is prepared.
+- Physical examination – examination of the chest, palpation of tissues, axillary and subclavian lymph nodes.
+Percussion of the chest cavity and auscultation using a stethoscope.
+The doctor also measures the pulse, respiratory rate, body temperature and blood pressure.
+Based on the data obtained, a further diagnostic plan is drawn up.

-- Complex of laboratory studies - blood and urine analysis, gas composition of blood, bacteriological composition of sputum.
+- A set of laboratory tests – blood and urine analysis, blood gas composition, bacteriological composition of sputum.

-- Instrumental methods - radiography, fluorography, MRI, spirography, CT, biopsy of lung tissue.
+- Instrumental methods – radiography, fluorography, MRI, spirography, CT, lung tissue biopsy.

-Diagnosis is the therapist and pulmonologist.
-Based on the results of the analyzes, a therapy plan is drawn up.
+The diagnostics are carried out by a therapist and a pulmonologist.
+Based on the results of the tests, a treatment plan is drawn up.

-Laboratory diagnostics is an obligatory component of the body's examination if suspicion of adhesions in the lungs is suspected.
-Analyzes are carried out not only at the stage of diagnosis, but also during the treatment.
+Laboratory diagnostics is a mandatory component of the examination of the body when adhesions in the lungs are suspected.
+Analyses are carried out not only at the diagnostic stage, but also during the treatment process.

-- Blood test - if swallowing has caused respiratory insufficiency, but changes in blood composition are observed.
-Possible increase in leukocytes, erythrocytosis and an increase in the rate of erythrocyte sedimentation, which indicates inflammatory processes in the body.
-Also, there may be an increase in hemoglobin, an increase in hematocrit, eosinophilia.
+- Blood test – if the proliferation of adhesions has caused respiratory failure, but changes in the blood composition are observed.
+An increase in leukocytes, erythrocytosis and an increase in the erythrocyte sedimentation rate are possible, which indicates inflammatory processes in the body.
+An increase in hemoglobin levels, an increase in hematocrit, and eosinophilia may also be observed.

-- Urinalysis - allows to assess the general condition of the body and the presence of complications of connective tissue growths.
-In urine, cylindrical epithelial cells, protein, and erythrocytes can be detected.
+- Urine analysis – allows you to assess the general condition of the body and the presence of complications of connective tissue growths.
+Urine may contain cylindrical epithelial cells, protein, and erythrocytes.

-- Bacteriological analysis of sputum is performed in the event that scar changes in the respiratory organs lead to acute or chronic respiratory failure.
-The formation of sputum with impurities of pus indicates lung damage caused by pathogenic microorganisms.
+- Bacteriological analysis of sputum – is performed if cicatricial changes in the respiratory organs have led to acute or chronic respiratory failure.
+The formation of sputum with pus impurities indicates damage to the lungs by pathogenic microorganisms.

-The results of the analyzes make it possible to draw up a treatment plan or to prescribe additional diagnostic studies.
-For example, after bacteriological tests, an antibioticogram is made to determine the sensitivity of bacteria to antibiotics and the choice of an effective drug.
+The test results make it possible to draw up a treatment plan or prescribe additional diagnostic tests.
+For example, after bacteriological tests, an antibiogram is drawn up to determine the sensitivity of bacteria to antibiotics and select an effective drug.

 Instrumental diagnostics

-Very often spikes in the lungs are detected during the passage of fluorography, which refers to the methods of instrumental diagnosis.
-This type of research is included in the mandatory for any pathological symptoms on the part of the respiratory system.
+Very often, adhesions in the lungs are detected during fluorography, which is an instrumental diagnostic method.
+This type of examination is included in the complex of mandatory ones for any pathological symptoms from the respiratory organs.

-Let's consider the basic instrumental methods of revealing connective tissue growths in the lungs:
+Let's consider the main instrumental methods for detecting connective tissue growths in the lungs:

-- Radiography - identifies single and multiple darkened foci that occur with pleurisy, extensive pneumonia, lung infarction.
-With extensive pneumosclerosis, the entire body volume is obscured.
-This method does not show lesions of the respiratory musculature and respiratory center.
+- Radiography – reveals single and multiple darkened foci that occur with pleurisy, extensive pneumonia, pulmonary infarction.
+With extensive pneumosclerosis, darkening of the entire organ volume is observed.
+This method does not show damage to the respiratory muscles and the respiratory center.

-- Spirometry - evaluation of external respiration, volume of forced expiration and peak air velocity.
-It allows to reveal chronic respiratory insufficiency and progressive pathological processes.
+- Spirometry – assessment of external respiration, forced expiratory volume and peak air velocity.
+Allows to identify chronic respiratory failure and progressive pathological processes.

-- Gas composition of blood - to carry out the analysis on the finger, the patient is put on a device with a spectrophotometric sensor.
-The device reads the data on the oxygen saturation of the blood and allows you to assess the degree of respiratory failure.
-The procedure does not cause painful sensations and has no contraindications.
+- Blood gas composition – to conduct the analysis, a device with a spectrophotometric sensor is placed on the patient’s finger.
+The device reads data on blood oxygen saturation and allows assessing the degree of respiratory failure.
+The procedure is painless and has no contraindications.

-- Bronchoscopy is a complex diagnostic method, in which a camera is inserted into the lumen of the bronchi.
-Due to this, it is possible to examine the mucous membrane of the large bronchi and trachea, and to identify the adhesions of the new ones.
-If there are signs of acute respiratory failure, then the study is not conducted.
-The procedure is performed with a preliminary anesthesia of the laryngeal mucosa.
+- Bronchoscopy is a complex diagnostic method in which a camera is inserted into the lumen of the bronchi.
+This allows one to examine the mucous membrane of the large bronchi and trachea, and identify adhesions.
+If there are signs of acute respiratory failure, the examination is not performed.
+The procedure is performed with preliminary anesthesia of the laryngeal mucosa.

-- Electrocardiography - this method is necessary for assessing the performance of the cardiovascular system.
-If the adhesion occurs in a neglected form, then this has a negative effect on the state of the heart muscle.
-During the study, various cardiac pathologies can be identified: arrhythmia, heart attack, pulmonary heart.
+- Electrocardiography – this method is necessary to assess the work of the cardiovascular system.
+If the adhesive disease is in an advanced form, it negatively affects the condition of the heart muscle.
+During the study, various cardiac pathologies can be detected: arrhythmia, infarction, pulmonary heart.

-The complex of the above studies allows you to make a definitive diagnosis of the presence of shvart in the pleural cavity and choose the tactics of their treatment.
+The complex of the above studies allows us to make a final diagnosis regarding the presence of adhesions in the pleural cavity and choose the tactics for their treatment.

 What do need to examine?